 Determi- nation Resource Rationale for Determination Parcel Reviewer Resources And Issues Considered (Includes Supplemental Authorities Appendix 1 H-1790-1) Recreation on NI Areas of Critical Environmental Concern The parcels do not intersect any designated ACECs.
 They do intersect the proposed Mussentuchit ACEC that was nominated for consideration in the 2008 Price Field Office RMP.
 The relevant and important values of the proposed ACEC were Cultural due to the presence of quarries used by prehistoric economies.
 Sheri Wysong 5/14/2020.
-NP National Historic Trails/ Wilderness Study Area The parcel do not intersect any designated National Historic Trails or Wilderness Study Areas Sheri Wysong 5/15/2020 NI Recreation The parcels do not intersect any SRMAs or other recreation designations.
+NI National Historic Trails/ Wilderness Study Area The parcel do not intersect any designated National Historic Trails or Wilderness Study Areas.
+However, parcels 31 and 33 are within two miles of the Old Spanish Trail 031 and 033 LN 65 Old Spanish Trail Sheri Wysong 5/15/2020 NI Recreation The parcels do not intersect any SRMAs or other recreation designations.
 Sheri Wysong 5/15/2020 NI Travel/ Transportation An operator/lessee must state the routes it intends to use to access a drill site when submitting an APD.
 It is possible the potential lessee would propose to access the parcels via the Hartnet-Cathedral Road Class B road in Wayne County, a road claimed by Wayne County as an RS 2477 Right-of-Way.
 The road crosses into the northeast corner of the CNP.
 The County's claim has not been adjudicated and the NPS would likely object to commercial use of it through CRNP.
 However, the logistics of accessing the parcels from this route rather than the Class B Last Chance Loop Route through Emery County makes it unlikely the operator would propose the Hartnet Cathedral Road.
 A Lease Notice is attached to the parcels stating that the BLM does not guarantee access to the parcels from the south across Park Service lands UT-LN-79 NPS Roads on parcel 034 Sheri Wysong May 13, 2020 NI Visual Resources The area encompassed by parcel 034 rates high for scenic quality, but is managed for VRM III.
 Development could lead to the degradation of some scenic quality, but since there would be no anticipated oil extraction from the parcels, the visual disturbances could be minimized.
 Sheri Wysong May 13, 2020 NP Wild and Scenic Rivers No WSR are in the vicinity of the parcels.
 Wild and Scenic Rivers are not present.
 Sheri Wysong May 13, 2020 PI Units of the Parcel 034 is within five miles of a corner of Capitol Reef National Park and adjacent to the Lower Last Chance Wilderness Area that was designated in Subtitle C part II of the John D. Dingell, Jr. Conservation, Management and Recreation Act.
 Section 1232(e) of the Act states: Sheri Wysong May 13, 2020